 Successfully incorporated more than 27,000 data elements from multiple disparate sources.
 These elements were sourced from EHRs and various clinical and financial systems, as well as payer, EMPI, and other external sources.

 Implemented on time and on budget, harnessing its experience in data warehousing.
-By temporarily using consulting resources to operate the legacy warehouses to free up its own talent to work on the new EDW implementation, Partners ensured knowledgeable resources were well placed and targeted in building new capabilities.
-These consulting resources are soon to be eliminated, leaving Partners with an advanced analytics platform and an experienced team.
+By temporarily using consulting resources to operate the legacy warehouses to free up its own talent to work on the new EDW implementation, Mass General Brigham ensured knowledgeable resources were well placed and targeted in building new capabilities.
+These consulting resources are soon to be eliminated, leaving Mass General Brigham with an advanced analytics platform and an experienced team.
 Furthermore, the EDW has enabled valuable business intelligence and IT resources to refocus their efforts from data acquisition and reporting to analysis and process improvements.

 Established an executive governance strategy.
-Partners followed a project implementation approach with executive sponsorship as the centerpiece.
+Mass General Brigham followed a project implementation approach with executive sponsorship as the centerpiece.
 Executive sponsors successfully prioritized projects; the leadership council delivered strong day-to-day project management and effectively removed barriers to enable rapid and continued progress; and the steering committee ensured stakeholder sponsorship and helped drive business and clinical engagement.

-Partners continues to integrate clinical data into the EDW, a process that will be completed in tandem with the organization’s remaining EHR implementation.
+Mass General Brigham continues to integrate clinical data into the EDW, a process that will be completed in tandem with the organization’s remaining EHR implementation.
 The health system is also expanding end-user support services to increase user skills and adoption of the EDW and data analytics.
-As the benefits of a single source of reliable data come into clear focus—including the development of powerful analytic applications—Partners expects user engagement to accelerate, spurring continuous improvement across the enterprise.
+As the benefits of a single source of reliable data come into clear focus—including the development of powerful analytic applications—Mass General Brigham expects user engagement to accelerate, spurring continuous improvement across the enterprise.